sarthology/ResolutionBoard/README.md

 ## Resolution 3 ✈️ ![](https://img.shields.io/badge/progress-10%25-red.svg)
-This year my fake is that I will travel to 6 new places.
+This year my fake resolution is that I will travel to 6 new places.

 - [x] Place 1
 - [x] Place 2